WallKsys/HVCodeTest/README.md

 - Return the exceptions in their own DTO with the data considered necessary and have their own list of exceptions for each case.
 Ex: DownloadPhotoException, HouseNotFoundException, etc.

-- Probably more and better defined logs
+- Probably more and better defined logs.
+And definitely tests!